-Below are fact sheets compiled by the AFT about the candidates’s positions and track records on major topics including: Workers’ voice and labor, education, healthcare and workplace safety, jobs and the economy — and democracy.
+- Joe Biden Fact Sheet with the vice president’s positions and track record on major topics including workers’ voice and labor, education, healthcare and workplace safety, jobs and the economy — and democracy.

-- AFT’s presidential endorsement process is spelled out in this document, also available on AFT Votes.
+- AFT’s endorsement process is spelled out in this document, also available on AFT Votes.

 - Politico’s comprehensive guide allows you to search by candidates, issues, and categories.

 Thank you to the CFT members who took the time to answer our four presidential issues surveys.
 The information gathered in the surveys has been used to inform how CFT will weigh in during the formal AFT endorsement process.
 Below is a review of the top priorities identified by CFT members in the surveys.

 - The Issues That Matter Most – CFT members who responded to our first survey indicated that their three most important issues in the presidential election include addressing environmental and climate justice, protecting public education, and healthcare.

 - Education Issues – Respondents to our second survey on education issues indicated that their four top priorities were full funding for schools, professional pay and benefits for school workers, addressing the privatization and corporatization of schools, and tackling the student debt crisis.

 - Kitchen Table Issues – In our third presidential survey on kitchen table issues, CFT members were overwhelmingly in favor of enacting Medicare for All.
 Respondents’ priorities on retirement security focused on protecting defined benefit pensions and ensuring the long-term viability of Social Security.
 In terms of addressing the affordability crisis, CFT members who answered the survey overwhelmingly wanted billionaires to pay their fair share.